 I very recently assumed the job of Physics Chair, taking over from Joel Moore, who so generously served as interim Chair from January to July of 2017, and Steve Boggs, who ably guided our department before Joel.
 We in Physics are very grateful for their selfless leadership.
 I am honored to follow them, and will do my best to live up to their high standards.

 We are experiencing interesting times at Berkeley.
 Our optimistic new leaders, Chancellor Carol Christ and Executive Vice Chancellor and Provost Paul Alivisatos, face challenges ranging from free speech and student safety, to budget deficits and insufficient student housing.
-Against this background, Physics continues to attract the finest students and most able young faculty, including several profiled in the next few pages.
+Against this background, Physics continues to attract the finest students and most able young faculty.
 Two recent rankings define Berkeley’s distinctive role.
 The 2017 Academic Ranking of World Universities placed Berkeley Physics second, behind only MIT.
 In the New York Times 2017 College Access Index, which measures the graduation rate and support provided to lower income students, UC campuses hold six of the top ten places.

 State of the Department